 Jack Ricchiuto

-This work is inspired by neuroscience, social network science, neurolinguistics, ontological transformation, storytelling, Noetic medicine, Open Space Technology, and the Pathway Conversations™ framework.
+His work is inspired by neuroscience, social network science, Liberating Structures. neurolinguistics, ontological transformation, Open Space Technology, and the work of Peter Block.
+With Jane Rogan, he is co-founder of Third Floor Design.

 Jack has taught leadership, question-based planning, design thinking, storytelling, and entrepreneurship in undergraduate, graduate, and post-doc programs, including Harvard, Vanderbilt, UC Berkeley, Kent State, and John Carroll Universities.

-Jack lives in Cleveland's historic neighborhood, Tremont.
+Jack lives in Historic Hudson OH in the Brandywine Creek Watershed.
 His given African name is Sekou, Wise man.
 His personal interests include writing, cooking, gardening, hiking, and passion projects.
-He is co-founder with Jane Rogan of Third Floor Design.